MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 ### What is the denomination of Sui？

 MIST is the smallest unit of a SUI Coin.
-1 SUI equals 1 billion MISTs, and 1 MIST equals 10^-9 of a SUI.
+1 SUI equals 1 billion MIST, and 1 MIST equals 10^-9 of a SUI.

 ## Transactions